 To fix this issue, we either have to match the music to the game speed (would cause the music to lag and sound like crap), we get the game run at 100% speed (needs a faster PC) or get the AISInterrupt to occur when the game expects it to in some other way while maintaining accuracy.
 Currently, I don't have any ideas on the latter.
 The first option is the "most accurate to the hardware" option.

-#20 Updated by skidau over 7 years ago
+#20 Updated by skidau almost 8 years ago

 As a demonstration of "matching the music to the game speed," I made a timing change to the "No Audio Output" backend which fixes this issue.

 paul, time-stretching the audio is possible, but not 100% fool-proof as the audio back-end would have to inquire the number of frames/cpu cycles that have been executed in the last X time period and using that as a number to gauge the number of frames/cpu cycles in the next X time period.

-#21 Updated by tommyhl2.SS over 7 years ago
+#21 Updated by tommyhl2.SS almost 8 years ago

 I guess if the fix is to run the game full speed, (as intended) then there is no issue.